Neuropathy

 Depression

 Depression is a condition that involves both the mind and the body and affects how a person feels, thinks, and behaves, and may make a person feel anxious and apathetic.
-From the perspective of Traditional Chinese Medicine, depression is considered as a problem of constraint, it is largely related to the stagnation of liver Qi.
+From the perspective of Traditional Chinese Medicine, depression is considered as a problem of constraint, and largely related to the stagnation of liver Qi.
 The liver is the energetic organ responsible for circulating the Qi, or vital energy of the body.
 As a person’s mood becomes low, this depresses the flow of Qi within the body leading to liver Qi stagnation.
 Essentially, this indicates that the Qi within the body is not flowing smoothly and results in the symptoms of depression.

 Treatments